Freedom

 A few words about Freedom

 Freedom is a tricky term – what does it actually mean to be free? …my freedom …am I free …I’m free do to as I please …freedom of speech …free-will …free-love …freedom fighters …in the name of freedom.
-When we say ‘free’, how is that ‘free’, and from what?
+When we say ‘free’, who is that which is ‘free’, and what are they free from?
 Which bondage are we referring to that there is to be liberated from?
 For when we talk about freedom, we don’t just mean freedom, we talk about being limited.
 What is it we are bound to, within which boundaries do we live?

 Who is free?
-Am I free to feel safe on my own at any given time?
-Free to enjoy the beautiful darkness of the night?
+Am I free to feel safe on my own, at any given time?
+Free to enjoy the beautiful darkness of the night alone in nature?
 Without any human installed artificial light, without any satellite blinking at me, without any street light somewhere in the distance?
-Am I free to listen to the natural harmonious music of birds singing and the leaves swaying in the wind, without any artificial sound?
+Am I free to listen to the natural harmonious sounds of birds singing and the leaves swaying in the wind, without any artificial sound?
 Not when listening to a ‘new-age’ CD, but right there in the midst of it, with no airplane flying above, without the sound of a road somewhere nearby… Am I free to walk barefoot on my dear Mother Earth, or to dance naked under the pouring rain?

 In this modern day and age, this term ‘freedom’ has been made into a God, and yet all its real meaning has been emptied out.
 This God, with no clear definition, shape or form, is universally worshiped and sacrifices are being made for it.

-Although freedom is indeed a goal well worth longing for, the common use of the concept of freedom is shallow and dull, an all-can-relate-to commercial slogan, catchy jingle or motto on a political poster.
+Although freedom is indeed a goal well worth longing and aspiring for, the common use of the concept of freedom is so very shallow and dull, as an all-can-relate-to commercial slogan, catchy jingle or motto on a political poster.

 Freedom vs. Anarchy